Predrag Savović

 Predrag Savović (Предраг Савовић; born 21 May 1976) is a Montenegrin former professional basketball player.
-Among many teams in his professional career he played for KK Partizan Belgrade, the NBA's Denver Nuggets and Iurbentia Bilbao of the Spanish ACB.
+Among many teams in his professional career he played for KK Partizan Belgrade, the National Basketball Association's Denver Nuggets and Iurbentia Bilbao of the Spanish ACB.

 Early life and college career

 Savović was born in Pula, SR Croatia, at the time part of SFR Yugoslavia, to a family of Montenegrin descent.
 He attended Ivan Goran Kovačić High School in Herceg Novi, Montenegro.
 He attended the University of Alabama-Birmingham (UAB) from 1997 to 1998 and then the University of Hawaii at Manoa, in the U.S., from 1998 to 2002.
 He holds degrees in International Business and Finance as well as Economics from the University of Hawaii at Manoa.
 He also holds an EMBA Degree from University of Deusto, Deusto Business School.
 Predrag was a first-team All-Western Athletic Conference pick in his junior and senior seasons, the MVP of the 2002 WAC tournament, and an honorable mention All-American selection by the Associated Press.
 Hawaii advanced to the first round of the NCAA tournament of 2002.